-I am Associate Dean of the College of Computing and Informatics and Professor in the Department of Software and Information Systems at the University of North Carolina, Charlotte.
+I am a Professor in the Department of Software and Information Systems in the College of Computing and Informatics at the University of North Carolina, Charlotte.
 I am originally from Río Piedras, Puerto Rico.
 In this website, you can find information about my work, some of my personal hobbies, and other random and useless pieces of information.

 My name has "weird characters" according to people that have never left their house.
 If your software doesn’t allow you to copy/paste my name from anywhere in the site, you can type the characters directly as follows:

-|Windows||é||ALT key type 0233 on the numeric key pad|
+|é||Option-e followed by e||ALT key type 0233 on the numeric key pad|

-|Windows||ñ||ALT key and type 0241 on the numeric key pad|
+|ñ||Option-n followed by n||ALT key and type 0241 on the numeric key pad|

 |On Windows, the character will appear when you let up the ALT key.
-If you don’t have a numeric keypad, then you might want to google how to type accents with Windows.|
+If you don’t have a numeric keypad, then you should Google alternative ways to type accents with Windows.|

 Depending on how you ask, I am Puertorrican, Caribeño, Hispanic, Latino or American.